Root Canal Therapy – Hoover, AL

 How Root Canals Save Your Tooth

-Root canal therapy has become one of the most common dental procedures today.
+Root canal therapy in Hoover has become one of the most common dental procedures today.
 In fact, dentists perform more than 14 million annually, making them far more common than most people would think.
 One of the reasons why this treatment is performed so often is because it’s one of the most effective solutions to saving natural teeth as well as helping you save costs on more complex restorative treatments.

 Why Choose Moulton Dentistry for Root Canal Therapy?

 - Dentist and Team Members Provide Highly Personalized Care

 - Natural, Lifelike Restorations Used to Cover Treated Teeth

 Root canal therapy is designated for the center of your tooth where the pulp lies.
 As a collection of blood vessels, pulp works to build the surrounding tooth.
 However, if trauma inflicts the tooth, whether it’s through decay, large chips or cracks, or multiple dental procedures, it can become infected.
 Infection symptoms include noticeable injury to the tooth, facial swelling of the tissue surrounding the tooth, and discomfort or sensitivity when exposed to extreme temperatures, particularly in the teeth and gums.